-Customer Service Tips: 20 Tips to Keeping Customers Happy in 2018
+Customer Service Tips: 20 Tips to Keeping Customers Happy

 - Focus on resolving the problem, not making it someone else’s problem.
 When a service agent is unable to quickly resolve a client issue, the first response is often to pass the customer off to another agent.
 After all, the hope is that the new agent will be better equipped to find a solution.
 However, transferring the client to another representative is often counter-productive.
 26% of consumers have experienced being transferred from agent to agent without any resolution of their problem.
 This shows the customer that you do not value their time, and that you can’t be bothered to try to work with them through a difficult issue.
-Train your agents to take personal accountability for their clients, and to recognize that issues can be solved much more quickly when they aren’t being actively avoided.
+Train your agents to take personal accountability for their clients, and to recognise that issues can be solved much more quickly when they aren’t being actively avoided.

 - Don’t neglect courtesy.
 We live in a very practical world, so we sometimes assume that those we do business with are more focused on getting a good deal than how they’re being treated.
 However, this just is not the case.
-70% of buying experiences are based on how the customer feels they are being treated, which means that being friendly and courteous plays a much larger role in the conclusion of your sale than you might have realized.
+70% of buying experiences are based on how the customer feels they are being treated, which means that being friendly and courteous plays a much larger role the conclusion of your sale than you might have realised.

 - Never leave a social media query unanswered.
 Social media is designed to make it possible for you to connect with your clients in a down-to-earth, personal way.
 Of course, that makes it all the more damaging to the company-client relationship when social media service requests go unanswered.
-55% of customer requests for service on social media are not acknowledged in any way, which gives the appearance to the general public that your organization simply does not care about customer service.
+55% of customer requests for service on social media are not acknowledged in any way, which gives the appearance to the general public that your organisation simply does not care about customer service.